impinj/itemsense-java/README.md

 # itemsense-java
 > itemsense-java is an API wrapper library for Impinj's ItemSense.
-This wrapper will be kept up to date with the latest ItemSense features.

 ## Install
 itemsense-java is available as a dependency on Maven Central [here.](http://mvnrepository.com/artifact/com.impinj/itemsense-client)